cartbeforehorse/as_xlsx/README.md

     -- etc.
 ```

-The above code creates font styles, assuming that the default face is as per your Excel template
+The above code creates font styles and cell background/fills.
+The font-face will default to that
-(which is normally "Calibri").
+defined in your Excel template (which is normally "Calibri").
  - `font_head_1` is a pinkish font with a bold face
- - `font_bld_` is a b (black) font with nothing font with a bold face
+ - `font_bld_` is a black font with a bold face
  - `font_bld_wht_` is white and bold
- - `bkg_dk_red_` defines a solid-background dark-red color
+ - `bkg_dk_red_` defines a solid-background of a dark-red hue

 You get the idea.
 Anyway, the point is that as you define each style, it gets stored internally
-by the package, and can be retrieved with its Id value (which is stored in the allocated variable).
+by the package and gets assigned an ID number that is returned to your variable.
+If you try to define the
+same style (or font) for a second time, `Get_Font()` is intelligent enough to recognise the duplication
+and returns the ID of the first style (inherently avoiding storing the same style multiple times).

-As such, we can later refer to the styles with the appropriate IDs as follows:
+We later refer to the styles just created with the ID number that was returned to us.
+For example,
+the following code enters the text `Report Name` in column 2, row 3 (cell B3).
+The font will be
+black and bold, and the cell will be coloured in a solid red:

 ```
 BEGIN